 Jesus’ comment in verse 22 is very helpful for at least three reasons.
 First, this means the second coming did not occur during the lifetime of the disciples.
 It never occurred in the first century.

-The second reason Jesus’ teaching is helpful is that some hold to preterist doctrine or theology.
+The second reason Jesus’ teaching is helpful is that some hold to Preterist doctrine or theology.
 It claims the second coming of Jesus occurred in A.D.
 70 when the Romans conquered the city of Jerusalem.
-But since Jesus clearly said the disciples would long to see the second coming and would not see it, this means preterist theology is wrong.
+But since Jesus clearly said the disciples would long to see the second coming and would not see it, this means Preterist theology is wrong.

-Another reason to reject preterist teaching is that the apostle Peter wrote in 2 Peter 3:3-9 (A.D.
+Another reason to reject Preterist teaching is that the apostle Peter wrote in 2 Peter 3:3-9 (A.D.
 67-68) that the second coming had not yet occurred and encouraged all believers to be patient because God is patient, “not wishing for any to perish.”

-A even stronger and convincing fact that refutes Preterist theology, is that the apostle John wrote the book of Revelation in A. D. 95 that the second coming of Jesus and the kingdom were future events.
+An even stronger and convincing fact that refutes Preterist theology, is that the apostle John wrote the book of Revelation in A. D. 95 that the second coming of Jesus and the kingdom were future events.
 Sadly, those who hold to this teaching argue that Revelation was written before A.D.
 70, in order to argue for their viewpoint, but the early church gave us proof that this is not true.
 Additionally, the apostle John lived until after he wrote Revelation in A.D.
 95, which is fifteen years after A.D.
 70. So, Jesus’ point is clear.
 The second coming would not occur until after the time of the apostles.

 The third reason Jesus’ teaching is encouraging to us is that as Christians read New Testament, passages that seem to suggest the second coming would occur during the lifetime of the apostles (Philippians 4:5; James 5:9; Revelation 3:11), we must remember that Scripture does not contradict Scripture.
 This helps us understand that the apostles were not telling Christians that Jesus would appear during their lifetime.
 A careful study of Philippians 4:5; James 5:9 and Revelation 3:11 reveals the Greek language solves the apparent conflict.